arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/operations-manual/operations-manual.md

 #### 2.2.2 STM32

-The main core of the robot is the STM32 ARM Cortex-M4 32 Bit, you can access it trough a set of dedicated APIs from the Nano ESP32.
+The main core of the robot is the STM32 ARM Cortex-M4 32 Bit, you can access it through a set of dedicated APIs from the Nano ESP32.

 [Here](/tutorials/cheat-sheet/cheat-sheet.md) is the list of APIs.